 The Power Of The Sitemap

-Ever wondered why it has been 2 weeks since launch and your client’s website is still appearing in Google search results?
+Ever wondered why it has been 2 weeks since launch and your client’s website is still not appearing in Google search results?

 Chances are you probably haven’t submitted a sitemap to Google and requested they index your newly developed website.